directus-labs/guest-authoring/ecommerce-directus/index.md

 A typical e-commerce store usually has a cart for customers to add items they want to purchase into before checking out, let's implement a simple cart functionality using `React-Context`

-In the `app` directory, create a directory called `context`, inside of it, create a file named `card-context` with the content:
+In the `app` directory, create a directory called `context`, inside of it, create a file named `cart-context.tsx` with the content:

 ```tsx
 "use client";